As one of the wettest cities in Thailand with the rainy season lasting eight months of each year, our three-day stay in Ranong was no exception!

 Ranong to Bangkok

-If you’re not planning on crossing the border into Myanmar, the easiest way out of Ranong bound for Bangkok is by bus, which leaves at 08:30 or 20:00 every day and costs B466 (8-9 hrs).
+If you’re not planning on crossing the border into Myanmar, the easiest way out of Ranong bound for Bangkok is by bus, which leaves at 08:30 or 20:00 every day, takes around either to nine hours, and at a cost of B466.

-The bus fare includes a free sit down meal and afternoon tea (Sprite + cake) and provides excellent service whilst on the bus.
-Surprisingly, the seats are not too small for us foreigners, as I have experienced on other buses.
+The bus fare includes a free sit down meal and afternoon tea (Sprite + cake), and provides excellent service whilst on the bus.
+Surprisingly, the seats are not too small for us foreigners.
+Some buses in Thailand are just to petite for foreign travellers, but we get by…